Why is Coffee Bean Grinding Size Important?

 According to studies, most coffee-making activities using hot water should be done with water between 90 and 96 degrees Celsius.
 Competitions and guidelines from industry experts also recommend boiling water in the same heat threshold so that the quality of coffee brewing is always the most stable.

 Suppose you’re using an automatic dispenser at home.
-In that case, the manufacturer will have specific instructions for you to set the water temperature (or the manufacturer will pre-install it for you to press the button).
+In that case, the manufacturer will have specific instructions to set the water temperature (or the manufacturer will pre-install it for you to press the button).

-Tip: Once you’ve finished making the coffee, it will start to cool down quickly.
+Tip: Once you’ve finished making the coffee, it will cool down quickly.
 The temperature measurement in the finished coffee cup is not an accurate measure of the broth temperature at the beginning of the preparation.

 What is Under-The-Level Coffee?